-DAILY BEFORE BEGINNING OPERATION, CHECK ALL SAFETY devices for proper operation.
-Examples of safety devices include, backup alarm, horn, and beacon light.
+Daily before beginning operation, check all safety devices for proper operation.
+Examples of safety devices include, backup alarms, horn, and beacon lights.

 If any are found to be malfunctioning, correct the problem before placing the crane in service.

 Check Controls Operation